Kayli/logspub/logic.md

   - sometimes known as the material biconditional, is the logical connective used to conjoin two statements P and Q to form the statement "P if and only if Q"

+- iff vs equivalence [^3]
+  - P ↔ Q is statement that could be either true or false, but P ≡ Q means that P ↔ Q is always a true biconditional

 ## rules of inference